 For people already suffering from mental health, these freelancing challenges can only exacerbates the issue.
 Thus it’s really vital that you stay in touch, visit home as much as you can and let people know when you are not okay.

 To take care of yourself mentally while working from home, you need to first diagnose what is causing the issue: Is it lack of work, tough clients, unrealistic deadlines, finances or inability to complete certain tasks since they are out of our scope?

-Then, for each of the problem, tackle it head on.
+Then, for each problem, tackle it head-on.
 For instance, you can:

 - Set realistic ETAs with your clients, accounting for emergencies that may occur such as blackouts or need to hit the road ASAP.
 Factor those in.

 - Begin work immediately as you receive them to avoid overload

 - Build different income streams so that you are not behind on your rent and other bills

 - Only prospect for the work that you can deliver on

 - Find time to socialize and mingle with others.
 Go to events, attend family gatherings, and get involved in planning your friends’ weddings, baby showers, or graduation parties.
 This not only helps you not to feel lonely but also motivate you to always get work done faster so you can get time to sneak away.